Ericsson/ove-tutorial/README.md

 Run the oneliner:

-    curl -sSL https://raw.githubusercontent.com/Ericsson/ove/master/setup | bash -s my-ove-workspace https://github.com/Ericsson/ove-tutorial
+    curl -sSL https://raw.githubusercontent.com/Ericsson/ove/master/setup | bash -s ove-workspace https://github.com/Ericsson/ove-tutorial

-'my-ove-workspace' will be the name of your OVE workspace.
+'ove-workspace' will be the name of your OVE workspace.
 You can use multiple workspaces to keep states of different tasks for the same or different projects.

 For the interested, the above oneliner runs the code in the snippet below.
 PLEASE NOTE: Do not manually run them, they are only there to shine light over the oneliner you have already executed.
 Most people do not really have to care about what the setup script is doing so let us skip below code snippet and move on!

     $ # short description of what the oneliner setup script is actually doing
-    $ #mkdir -p ove
+    $ #mkdir -p ove-workspace
-    $ #cd ove
+    $ #cd ove-workspace
     $ #git clone -q https://github.com/Ericsson/ove-tutorial
     $ #git clone -q https://github.com/Ericsson/ove.git .ove
     $ #ln -s ove-tutorial .owel
     $ #ln -s .ove/ove ove

-The '**setup**' script will now ask you to enter the '**my-ove-workspace**' directory and run '**source ove**', please do so.
+The '**setup**' script will now ask you to enter the '**ove-workspace**' directory and run '**source ove**', please do so.
 You should observe the following:

     $ source ove
     OVE [SHA-1: 04c8b0b @ Ubuntu 18.04]